Lloyd Square Sculpture Public Art Call

-- Fifteen (15) images of past completed artwork.
+- Five (5) images of past completed artwork.
 If submitting as a team, the total number of submitted images is limited to fifteen (15) but should provide examples of each team members’ work.

 - Annotated list of all submitted images with title, medium, dimensions, and year completed.

-- Not less than three artwork design proposals including concept, materials, size, and installation strategy.
+- One or more artwork design proposals including concept, materials, size, and installation strategy.

 Submit the above materials as one complete electronic .PDF file.
 Applications attached to emails must be reduced to a size of 7MB or less.
 Alternatively, a file share program can be used with a document link emailed by the deadline.
 Send application to [email protected]